salilab/IHMValidation/README.md

 - `static`  relevant css/js files for flaskapp

-- `templates_flask`  all HTML templates for HTML and PDF reports
+- `templates`  all HTML templates for HTML and PDF reports

 - `tests`  tests for classes

+- `example`  example script to create PDF files

 ## List of classes: